-c) New Accounting Standards and Interpretations Not Yet Adopted
+q) New and Revised Accounting Standards and Interpretations Not Yet Adopted

-At the date of authorization of these financial statements, the IASB and IFRIC have issued the following new and revised standards and interpretations which are not yet effective.
+At the date of authorization of these consolidated financial statements, the IASB and IFRIC have issued the following new and revised standards, amendments and interpretations which are not yet effective:

-- IFRS 9, "Financial Instruments: Classification and Measurement" effective for annual periods beginning on or after 1 January 2015, with early adoption permitted, introduces new requirements for the classification and measurement of financial instruments. - IFRS 10, "Consolidated Financial Statements" effective for annual periods beginning on or after 1 January 2013 establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities. - IFRS 11, "Joint Arrangements" effective for annual periods beginning on or after 1 January 2013 provides for a more realistic reflection of joint arrangements by focusing on the rights and obligations of the arrangement, rather than its legal form. - IFRS 12, "Disclosure of Interests in Other Entities" effective for annual periods beginning on or after 1 January 2013 requires the disclosure of information that enables users of financial statements to evaluate the nature of, and risks associated with its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.
+- IFRS 9 'Financial Instruments: Classification and Measurement' is a new financial instruments standard effective for annual periods beginning on or after 1 January 2015 that replaces IAS 39 and IFRIC 9 for classification and measurement of financial assets and financial liabilities. - IFRS 10 'Consolidated Financial Statements' is a new standard effective for annual periods beginning on or after 1 January 2013 that replaces consolidation requirements in IAS 27 (as amended in 2008) and Standing Interpretations Committee ("SIC") -12. - IFRS 11 'Joint Arrangements' is a new standard effective for annual periods beginning on or after 1 January 2013 that replaces IAS 31 and SIC-13. - IFRS 12 'Disclosure of Interests in Other Entities' is a new standard effective for annual periods beginning on or after 1 January 2013 that replaces disclosure requirements in IAS 27 (as amended in 2008), IAS 28 (as revised in 2003) and IAS 31. - IFRS 13 'Fair Value Measurement' is a new standard effective for annual periods beginning on or after 1 January 2013 that replaces fair value measurement guidance in other IFRSs. - IAS 1 (Amendment) 'Presentation of Financial Statements' is effective for annual periods beginning on or after 1 July 2012 and includes amendments regarding presentation of items of other comprehensive income. - IAS 19 (Amendment) 'Employee Benefits' is effective for annual periods beginning on or after 1 January 2013 and revises recognition and measurement of post-employment benefits. - IAS 27 (Amendment) 'Separate Financial Statements' is effective for annual periods beginning on or after 1 January 2013 that prescribes the accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements.

-- IFRS 13, "Fair Value Measurement" effective for annual periods beginning on or after 1 January 2013 provides guidance on the measurement of fair value and related disclosures through a fair value hierarchy. - IAS 1, (Amendment) "Presentation of Financial Statements" effective for annual periods beginning on or after 1 July 2012, includes amendments regarding presentation of items of other comprehensive income. - IAS 19, (Amendment) "Employee Benefits" effective for annual periods beginning on or after 1 January 2013, revises recognition and measurement of post-employment benefits. - IAS 27, (Amendment) "Separate Financial Statements" effective for annual periods beginning on or after 1 January 2013, prescribes the accounting for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements. - IAS 28, (Amendment) "Investments in Associates and Joint Ventures" effective for annual periods beginning on or after 1 January 2013, prescribes the accounting for investments in associates and sets out the requirements for investments in associates and joint ventures. - IFRIC 20, "Stripping Costs in the Production Phase of a Producing Mine" effective for annual periods beginning on or after 1 January 2013, prescribes the accounting for stripping costs in the production of a surface mine.
+- IAS 28 (Amendment) 'Investments in Associates and Joint Ventures' is effective for annual periods beginning on or after 1 January 2013 that prescribes the accounting for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures. - IFRIC 20 'Stripping Costs in the Production Phase of a Surface Mine' is a new interpretation effective for annual periods beginning on or after 1 January 2013 that prescribes the accounting for stripping costs in the production phase of a surface mine.

-The Company has not early adopted these standards, amendments and interpretations; however, the Company is currently assessing the impact of these standards or amendments on the financial statements of the Company.
+The Company has not early adopted these standards, amendments and interpretations and anticipates that the application of these standards, amendments and interpretations will not have a material impact on the financial position and financial performance of the Company.